City from the Air

 The Hunter River curves west (at left).
 And Walsh Island (center) connects to Kooragang Island, site of a future coal loader that will make the small city the world's highest capacity coal exporter.

 A farewell.
-Looking towards the coast from the western side of Mount Sugarloaf with its two terrestrial television transmitter towers.
+Looking towards the coast from the western side of Mount Sugarloaf with its two terrestrial broadcast television transmission towers.

 Post a Comment